 - Low interest.
 If your account offers interest, don’t expect the rate to be as high as your standard savings account.
 Foreign currency accounts are notorious for low interest rates.

 What are the risks of a foreign currency account?

-Convenient multicurrency accounts can save you time and money, but they aren’t without risks.
+Convenient borderless accounts can save you time and money, but they aren’t without risks.
 Protect yourself by staying on top of: